TomPace101/nanopore_diffusion/notes.md

 That way, if I add internal surfaces, the drawings could auto-update.
 Of course, right now the yaml file doesn't contain the physical dimensions.

-# Figure
-Current Goal: x=free volume fraction, y=Deff/Dbulk

-We need to run the analysis at different values of R, collect their result values, and then make the plot.

-So, a script to auto-generate parameter files would be helpful, and we need the collection script.

 # Simulation
 _EFFORT_ we need to run for face-centered geometry as well This requires adding the interior surface to this mesh,